jikamens/ansible-usenet-mod-relay/README.md

 running it!) so the details don't all need to be spelled out here.

-This playbook has been tested on Ubuntu 18.04.1, but I assume that it'll work just fine on any recent Debian-based distribution.
+This playbook has been tested on Ubuntu 18.04.1, but I assume that it'll work just fine on any recent Ubuntu distribution.

 The playbook assumes that you are running the relay on a dedicated host or VM, not a shared host, so it has free rein to configure